imteekay/mini-typescript/draft.md

 - Use [`astexplorer`](https://astexplorer.net) to understand tokens/AST
 - Read the [ECMAScript specification](https://tc39.es/ecma262/multipage/#sec-intro)
+- Use the [ts playground](https://www.typescriptlang.org/play) to see the JS output
 - Run `npm run test:file test-filename.ts` to debug only one test at a time.
 Replace the `test-filename.ts` with the test file name you want to test
 - Add the baselines and run `npm run test` and compare the local with the references